 The Dangers of Asbestos in Construction

-As more and more people who worked in construction-related jobs decades ago are now being diagnosed with cancer, the problem is one that everyone should be aware of.
+As more and more people who worked in construction-related jobs are now being diagnosed with cancer, Sokolove Law is fighting to hold the manufacturers of asbestos products accountable.

 Asbestos use was at its height in the mid-1970s.
 A record-high 803,000 tons of asbestos were used by the United States in 1973.
 Unfortunately, asbestos came under scrutiny around this time for the number of health issues it could cause.